tytydraco/yessleep/out/Im_a_Flyer_Distributor_Who_Hands_Out_Curses_to_Pedestrians.md

 “I’m not joking, Mike.
 This is serious.
 They are *literal* curses.”

-My body tensed with impossible realization.
+My body tensed with impossible realisation.

 “Well, more accurately, they’re micro-curses.”